cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 The IBC handler performs the following steps in order:
 - Checks that the channel & connection are open to send packets
-- Checks that the calling module owns the channel end
+- Checks that the calling module owns the sending port
 - Checks that the packet metadata matches the channel & connection information
 - Checks that the timeout height specified has not already passed on the destination chain
 - Increments the send sequence counter associated with the channel